-- 108. Most CESR members have so far limited experience with the conditions mentioned in Art.
+- 144. Most CESR Members have so far limited experience with the conditions mentioned in Art.
 19(1)(e).
-In most cases these requirements are considered on a case by case basis. - 109.
+In most cases these requirements are considered on a case by case basis. - 145.
 Factors to be pondered when considering whether "other collective investment undertakings" are subject to supervision "equivalent to that laid down in Community law" and whether the level of protection of unit holders is "equivalent to that provided for unit holders in a UCITS", are set out in Box 12.
-The factors are mainly unchanged compared to the first consultation, but they have been rearranged on the basis of which requirements relate more to equivalent supervision and which requirements to equivalent protection of unit holders. - 110.
+The factors are mainly unchanged compared to the first consultation, but they have been rearranged on the basis of which requirements relate more to equivalent supervision and which requirements to equivalent protection of unit holders. - 146.
 The list of factors in Box 12 is not to be regarded as exclusive.
 There is a need for flexibility so that other jurisdictions and types of collective investment undertakings will be considered on the basis of submissions made for that purpose.
-Such submissions would need to be detailed and comprehensive and should contain supporting documentation from the jurisdiction in question. - 111.
-Some CESR members consider that collective investment undertakings registered in OECD countries are in principle subject to a supervision equivalent to the one laid down in Community law and as such are generally eligible. - 112.
+Such submissions would need to be detailed and comprehensive and should contain supporting documentation from the jurisdiction in question. - 147.
+Some CESR Members consider that collective investment undertakings registered in OECD countries are in principle subject to a supervision equivalent to the one laid down in Community law and as such are generally eligible. - 148.
 Binding requirements to assess equivalence regarding other collective investment undertakings are in CESR's view not necessary.
-Therefore CESR does not intend to give advice to the Commission for Level 2 measures regarding this issue, but instead presents for the second consultation the draft criteria to be issued as Level 3 guidelines for factors to be used as indicators of equivalence.
+Therefore CESR does not propose the Commission to issue Level 2 measures regarding this issue, but instead presents criteria to be issued as Level 3 guidelines for factors to be used as indicators of equivalence.
 These factors can be used to guide a decision on equivalence.

-Draft Level 3 guidelines
+Level 3 guidelines

-- 1. In CESR's view, the following matters can be used to assess whether a collective investment undertaking is subject to supervision "equivalent to that laid down in Community law", as provided in Art.
+- 1. In CESR's view, the following matters can be used by the competent authorities to assess whether a collective investment undertaking is subject to supervision "equivalent to that laid down in Community law", as provided in Art.
 19(1)(e), first indent.
 These factors are indicators of equivalence, which can be used to guide a decision on equivalence: - Memoranda of Understanding (bilateral or multilateral), membership of an international organization of regulators, or other co-operative arrangements (such as an exchange of letters) to ensure satisfactory cooperation between the authorities; - the management company of the target collective investment undertaking, its rules and choice of depositary have been approved by its regulator; and - authorisation of the collective investment undertaking in an OECD country. - 2.
 In CESR's view, the following matters can be considered in deciding whether the level of protection of unit holders is "equivalent to that provided for unit holders in a UCITS", as referred to in Art.
 19(1)(e), second indent.
-These factors are indicators of equivalence, which can be used to guide a decision on equivalence: - rules guaranteeing the autonomy of the management of the collective investment undertaking, and management in the exclusive interest of the unit holders; - the existence of an independent trustee/custodian with similar duties and responsibilities in relation to both safekeeping and supervision; - availability of pricing information and reporting requirements; - ~ redemption facilities and frequency; - ~ restrictions in relation to dealings by related parties; - the extent of asset segregation; and - the local requirements for borrowing, lending and uncovered sales of transferable securities and money market instruments regarding the portfolio of the collective investment undertaking.
+These factors are indicators of equivalence, which can be used to guide a decision on equivalence: - rules guaranteeing the autonomy of the management of the collective investment undertaking, and management in the exclusive interest of the unit holders; - the existence of an independent trustee/custodian with similar duties and responsibilities in relation to both safekeeping and supervision.
+Where an independent trustee/custodian is not a requirement of local law as regards collective investment schemes, robust governance structures may provide a suitable alternative; - availability of pricing information and reporting requirements; - ~ redemption facilities and frequency; - ~ restrictions in relation to dealings by related parties; - the extent of asset segregation; and - the local requirements for borrowing, lending and uncovered sales of transferable securities and money market instruments regarding the portfolio of the collective investment undertaking.